The JSON attributes in our APIs use snake-case, with the first letter of the attribute in lower case, as in

-tradingPartnerServiceId.
-Our APIs are case-sensitive and your JSON request body must observe this convention.
+tradingPartnerServiceId(the Payer ID; this will vary based on the payer you want to connect to).
+Our APIs are case-sensitive and your JSON request body must adhere to this convention.

-We also support a dedicated Raw X12 Claims Status API to format your submission in X12 EDI format.
-It supports the standard syntax for a complete X12 EDI 276 transaction set.
+We support a dedicated X12-formatted Eligibility API to send your submission in X12 EDI format.
+It supports the standard syntax for a complete X12 EDI 270 transaction set.